 After eating all those delicious savory carbs, it is time to grab something sweet.
 The French are known for that petite, extremely expensive, and chewy cookie known as the macaroon.
 Amorino has macaroons squeezed together with creamy ice cream.
 Their macaroons were so light and airy and the ice cream made it even better.
 If spending 24 hours in Paris you have time to check this places out.
 They have a few locations around the city if you find yourself outside of Le Marais.

-Have A Picnic At Place des Vosges
+People Watch At Place des Vosges

 Deserving of your visit is the most historic and oldest square in Paris, Place des Vosges.
 Located in the heart of Le Marais, this square was constructed from 1605-1612 by Henry IV.
 So many cafes, galleries, and shops smothered in European architecture to browse.
 Be advised almost all non-touristy cafés and stores are closed on Mondays.